Skip to content

 • Voice Interaction: Systems like Vyommitra simulate astronaut responses, training controllers for real scenarios.

-• Autonomy: Future missions to Mars will rely on AI to manage communication delays of up to 20 minutes.
+• Autonomy: Future missions to Mars will rely on algorithmic support to manage communication delays of up to 20 minutes.

 Voices Beyond Earth

-From India’s Vyommitra to NASA’s AI-driven monitoring systems, the voice of mission control is evolving.
+From India’s Vyommitra to NASA’s intelligent systems-driven monitoring systems, the voice of mission control is evolving.
 It is no longer just human operators speaking into headsets — it is a chorus of humans and machines, working together to keep astronauts safe.

 Artificial intelligence does not replace human judgment; it extends it beyond Earth, ensuring that even when distance grows, the connection remains strong.